felippe-regazio/helpmateCSS/README.md

 The files inside the /dist folder will be created.
 The css will be auto-prefixed, and will have a minified ang gziped version.
 Change the sources as you want, and if you have a nice sugestion, please leave a comment.

+# Credits and License

+HelpmateCSS by Felippe Regazio, under MIT license.